manvominh/vegefoods-docker/README.md

 ## Steps to build the docker:
 1. Clone or download the Vegefoods-docker repository on github.
 2. Go to docker-compose-yml folder
-3. Open command line or others to run docker command: docker-compose up -d  ( run on environment that already have installed docker + docker compose)
+3. Open command line or others tool to run docker command: docker-compose up -d  ( run on environment that already have installed docker + docker compose)
 4. For reference to publish a vegefoodsapi docker image, please use the Vegefoods_Docker source code to publish.
 ## Hub Docker
 Vegefoods Web API is publish to hub docker and can use by command: docker pull vominhman/vegefoodsapi.